Skip to main content

 (Current price, subject to change)

 The MacBook Air M5 is the anchor buy because it is the device the entire stack is organized around: the keyboard plugs into it, the monitor extends it, the headphones pair to it, the iPad syncs with it.
-Tom's Guide names the 13-inch Air the best laptop for college students 2026, and Wirecutter names it the dorm pick for handling a four-year degree without a midpoint upgrade.
-CNET measured eighteen real-world hours of battery, the spec that matters in a building where you cannot count on an open outlet between classes.
+Tom's Guide names the 13-inch Air the best laptop for college students 2026, and Wirecutter names it the dorm pick for handling a 4-year degree without a midpoint upgrade.
+CNET measured 18 hours of real-world battery, the spec that matters in a building where you cannot count on an open outlet between classes.

 What We Love